themaninthesuitcase/gimp-startrail-compositor/README.md

 Currently the plug-in will look for files with the following file extensions: jpg, jpeg, tiff, tif, bmp and png.

-Once all your options are set click ok and wait for the plug-in to do it's work.
+Once all your options are set click ok and wait for the plug-in to do its work.

 Once done you will get a new image made from your source images, though this is not saved yet unless you enabled _Save intermediate frames_ where it will be the last frame saved.